cssnr/auto-auth/README.md

 ## Features

-* Save Logins for HTTP Basic Authentication
+- Save Logins for HTTP Basic Authentication
-* Automatically Login with Saved Credentials
+- Automatically Login with Saved Credentials
-* Option to Ignore Specific Hosts
+- Option to Ignore Specific Hosts
-* Notification on Invalid Credentials
+- Notification on Invalid Credentials
-* View, Delete and Edit Saved Credentials
+- View, Delete and Edit Saved Credentials
-* Option to Ignore Proxy Authentication
+- Option to Ignore Proxy Authentication
-* Option to Temporarily Disable
+- Option to Temporarily Disable
+- Ability to Import/Export Credentials
-* Toolbar Status for Enabled Hosts
+- Toolbar Status for Enabled Hosts
-* Icon Colors for Extension Status
+- Icon Colors for Extension Status

 ### Upcoming Features

-* Save Multiple Credentials for a Single Host
+- Save Multiple Credentials for a Single Host
-* Manually Add Saved Credentials
+- Manually Add Saved Credentials
-* Toggle to Match Any Port for Host
+- Toggle to Match Any Port for Host

+Long-term Goals for Improved Security:

+- Add Optional Password Encryption Feature
+- Add a Sync Service for Cross-Browser Synchronization

 > [!TIP]
 > **Don't see your feature here?**